What degree do you need to be a hotel manager?

 Technology literacy

 As with most jobs today, you’ll need to be highly proficient in hotel management systems and administrative software such as MS Office.
+These can help with your organizational skills and help you analyze data and make reports.

 How long does it take to become a hotel manager?